caiusseverus/adsbcompare/README.md

 sudo dpkg -i gnuplot-nox.deb gnuplot-data.deb
 ```

+The current version of the script requires a https://www.heywhatsthat.com/ ID to generate a horizon profile and range ring - this should be set in the variables at the top of the script along with receiver height and position.

 To collect live data give the first argument as duration in minutes, and the second as the interval in seconds between samples:
 You need to set your receiver location and height in metres at the top of the script prior to running.